Minors & Juveniles

 You may contest the ticket by pleading not guilty to the charge filed against you.

 - If you plead not guilty, you must decide whether or not you want a trial by a judge or by a jury.
 Your trial will not be held the same day.
-Your case(s) will then be set for trial date at which time you may present your case to the court.
+Your case(s) will then be set for a trial date at which time you may present your case to the court.
 At your trial, a judge or jury will hear the evidence and determine if you are guilty beyond a reasonable doubt.

 - You should be prepared to pay the fine at the time you are found guilty.

-- You may ask the judge to assign your case for community service in lieu of paying a fine.
+- You may ask the judge to assign your case for community service instead of paying a fine.
 The number of hours you work is determined by the amount of the fine and the violation itself.
 The judge has a very specific list of approved community service providers.
 Deviating from the list may result in the community service not being accepted, additional hours being required and/or additional fees being added.